 If you choose to do it outdoors, this is most likely a late spring, early summer event so that the weather can be bearable and manageable.

 3. Pick a private and fun location

-We suggest a more private location because picnics can be more intimate / micro than a sit-down wedding.
+We suggest a more private location because picnics can be more intimate/micro than a sit-down wedding.
 You and your guests have your legs crossed and sitting on the floor/ground.

 Choosing a private location – meaning the guests are not exposed to the public, or there won’t be any other event happening at your venue.
 Of course, if you choose your backyard, that’ll be great!
-But if you choose to rent a venue, ensuring that there is enough privacy and access to change rooms, bathrooms, etc.
+But if you choose to rent a venue, ensure that there is enough privacy and access to change rooms, bathrooms, etc.